 The Smell and Taste of Beer

-Scientists estimate almost 80% of the way we taste things comes from our sense of smell.
+Scientists estimate that almost 80% of the way we taste comes from our sense of smell.

-From simply not breathing through your nose as you drink beer to breathing out sharply before taking a sip, the fewer odors that can make it up your nose, the less you will sense the taste of the beer.
+From simply not breathing through your nose as you drink, to breathing out sharply before taking a sip, the fewer odors that can make it up your nose, the less you will taste of the beer.